Dartmouth Big Green Logo

 2005 – 2019

-The letter “D” became white, gained green outlines, and was placed on a large pedestal formed by geometric shapes and two inscription levels.
+The letter “D” became white, was outlined in green, and was placed on a large pedestal composed of geometric shapes and two levels of inscriptions.
 The first line is occupied by the white word “DARTMOUTH,” outlined in black and typed in a bold, rectangular, serif font.
 Under it is the word “BIG GREEN” in a white trapezoid.
 It is typed in a sans-serif font.

 2019 – today

 The legendary sign of the sports team returned in a new form.
 Now, the green letter “D” is surrounded by three contours: two black lines and one separating white line.
 These lines are located both outside and inside the space.
-This design introduces variety and dynamics and allows the logo to be used on different backgrounds, including green.
+This design introduces variety and dynamism, allowing the logo to be used on various backgrounds, including green ones.
 The letter “D” is elongated vertically, giving it a neater appearance.

 Font and Colors